Sites lets you create and share web pages and link them to each other as a website.

 - In the HTML view, you can set heading levels between 1 and 6.

-- Some headings in the interface are uneditable; e.g., site name and page name, both set to level 2.
+- Some headings in the interface are not editable; e.g., site name and page name, both set to level 2.

 - No heading is set in the site navigation block.